pytask-dev/pytask/docs/source/tutorials/how_to_set_up_a_project.rst

     $ pip install -e .

-Both commands will make an editable install of the project which means any changes in the source files of the package are reflected in the installed version of the package.
+Both commands will produce an editable install of the project which means any changes in the source files of the package are reflected in the installed version of the package.

 .. tip::